 Enforcement waivers apply only to covered entity healthcare providers and not health plans or healthcare clearinghouses.

 Furthermore, to what extent the enforcement waiver will apply to these vendors and products will analyze whether there was end-to-end encryption, support individual user accounts, logins, and passcodes to help limit access and verify participants and/or permit participants to assert some control over the interaction.

 Are licensure requirements being waived?

 Individual states are providing guidance on licensure requirements on an ongoing basis.
-Currently, 46 states have either waived their licensure requirements, as long as the clinician holds a medical license in another state, or have implemented a temporary emergency licensure process.
+Currently, 49 states and DC have either waived their licensure requirements, as long as the clinician holds a medical license in another state, or have implemented a temporary emergency licensure process.
+Arkansas is the only state that has not waived licensure requirements in some form during the PHE.
 These actions are meant to remove barriers for clinicians to provide services in other states where they do not hold a license or to create an application process wherein applications are reviewed within a very short period of time.

 However, waived licensure requirements and the temporary emergency license are only in effect until the public health emergency is terminated or otherwise stated.
 Ideally, if a clinician is granted an emergency license in a state that will be a permanent assignment for the clinician, they should still proceed with the full, permanent licensure during this time.

 Only a handful of states are expediting the process to obtain a full, permanent license.
 Kansas, for example, is leveraging the Interstate Medical License Compact (IMLC) to expedite the licensure process for physicians who have received a license in another state through the compact within the past 365 days.
 Wisconsin is also communicating that they are reviewing full applications more frequently.